 • Hygiene continues to be a priority as we invest in products like hand sanitiser and antibacterial handwash

-• Online fitness classes continue to boom as gyms remain closed, there has been huge growth in virtual fitness
+• Online fitness classes continue to boom, there has been huge growth in virtual fitness

 • While we may be experiencing a degree of virtual social networking fatigue – video conferencing, social channels and apps are still a way for people to connect

 • Digital streaming services are still popular with the launch of new channels and cinemas releasing films directly to live streaming